xe-nvdk/follow-the-money/README.md

 ## Can I use this?

-Of course, fork, adapt to your usage and go ahead.
+Of course, fork, adapt to your needs, and go ahead.

 ## Thanks Wave